renovate-bot/GoogleCloudPlatform-_-cloud-run-kafka-scaler/README.md

 scaling](https://cloud.google.com/run/docs/configuring/services/manual-scaling)
 to scale a Kafka consumer workload based on the Kafka consumer lag metric.

+**Please send any questions or feedback related to this autoscaler to run-oss-autoscaler-feedback@google.com**.

-Note: This autoscaler can be used with consumers running on Cloud Run Services or the new Worker Pools resource.
-[Sign-up here](https://forms.gle/n29krenCST6QP1gKA) to enroll in the Worker Pools Private Preview.
+*This autoscaler can be used with consumers running on Cloud Run Services or the new Worker Pools resource.
+[Sign-up here](https://forms.gle/n29krenCST6QP1gKA) to enroll in the Worker Pools Private Preview.*

 ## Building the Kafka autoscaler